 - Layered Textures: Pile on the rugs, throws, and pillows.
 Mix velvet with woven fabrics, leather with linen.
 More is more: a jute rug under a vintage Persian, a chunky knit throw over a linen sofa.

-- Rich Colors: Deep jewel tones (emerald, sapphire, amber), warm terracottas, and vibrant patterns create spaces full of life and personality.
+- Rich Colors: Deep jewel tones (emerald, sapphire, amber), warm terracottas, and lively patterns create spaces full of life and personality.
 Start with a warm neutral base and layer color through textiles.

 - Global Influences: Moroccan poufs, Indian block-print textiles, African mudcloth, Turkish kilim rugs.
 Boho celebrates craftsmanship and culture from around the world.
 Source pieces from fair-trade shops like Ten Thousand Villages or World Market.